Create Less Waste This Christmas

 It’s a wonderful, meaningful way for us to spend fun time with them.
 And these memories can go with them many years into the future unlike the latest toy soon forgotten.

-But we need some ideas for other fun options.
 What’s your favorite experience gift for pre-teen kids?

 Homemade Gifts From The Heart